ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+What do you call a snake who builds houses?
+A boa constructor!

 [
-Mon Jun 16 00:30:27 UTC 2025
+Tue Jun 17 00:28:54 UTC 2025
  ]